popgemy/fierce-parsley-91589/content/pages/pricing.md

         answer: >
           Here we accept only trx and bnb and coda, whene u have pay by bnb you get 20% discount and by coda you get 40% discout .
-      - question: Aliquam eget purus ante?
+      - question: Plans that include the discount
         answer: >-
           Nunc sollicitudin libero tincidunt felis pretium, consectetur aliquam eros placerat.
 Sed neque neque, bibendum a pulvinar id, pellentesque